 Array Building Table- Parts that pass inspection are placed on the array building table.

 Part Transfer- The parts are picked from the array building table by a vacuum pickhead, The gantry then positions the pickhead into the case.

-• Reject bin located inside of the machine table prevents the operator and bystanders from machine hazards.
+- The reject bin located inside the machine table prevents the operator and bystanders from machine hazards.

 Approximate Machine Dimensions: 114”L x 60”W x 93”H

 Power Requirements: 480VAC, 3 Phase, 30A

 Pneumatic Requirements: 80PSI – 30 SCFM